-FCTA refutes claims of erosion threat to 20 Communities
+FCTA refutes claims of erosion threat to 20 communities

 He revealed that the Gwagwalada-Dobi-Izom road covers a total length of 27km out of which 8km from Dobi axis has been completed and functioning effectively, remaining the 19km length which will be completed soon.

-To this end , Yamawo maintained that the threat of erosion had been eliminated adding that FCT Minister Malam Muhammad Musa Bello is doing his best to ensure that all on going projects are competed.
+To this end, Yamawo maintained that the threat of erosion had been eliminated adding that FCT Minister, Malam Muhammad Musa Bello is doing his best to ensure that all ongoing projects are completed, he said:

 Be the first to comment